anayleeloolxp/leeloolxpmootools/README.md

 # Leeloo LXP Mootools Drawer

-This plugin is used to add LeelooLXP Mootools Drawer on Moodle.
+This plugin is used to add LeelooLXP Awesome Mootools Drawer on Moodle.

 ## License